I wrote a thing.

 Currently, I’m struggling with the sense that we are living in the dystopian alt-universe the protagonists accidentally discover via a freak wormhole, the escape from which forms the story arc for a full season.
 Which is not reassuring, because the dystopian alt-universe folks don’t get to go back through the rip in reality to live in the ‘better’ reality: we’re stuck with what we’ve got, and right now, what we’ve got is kind of shit.

 (Further food for thought: what happens to the residents of those alternate realities, when the heroes have been and gone?)

 I did not have a good day today.
-I woke up aching, sore from cold and not enough sleep, and I went to work with a sense of quiet resignation: back to this, then, the same litanies of customer complaints and entitled do-this-for-me that forms the boundaries of my job.
+I woke up aching, sore from cold and not enough sleep, and I went to work with a sense of quiet resignation: back to this, then, the same litanies of customer complaints and entitled do-this-for-me that in my darker moments I feel forms the boundaries of my job.
 I spent much of the day heartsick, for a variety of reasons.

 And then I came home.
 I cleaned my kitchen: washed all the leftover dishes, scrubbed down the counters and the stove, and I made two apple pies.
 I used your knife, and your pie plate (although I confess, I cheated and bought pre-made crusts; it was a long day at work and I don’t have the patience today to make it from scratch.
 I’ll do better next time, I promise), and I thought of you while I made them.
 I’m thinking of you now.